 This content is not provided or commissioned by any issuer.
 Opinions expressed here are the author’s alone, not those of an issuer, and have not been reviewed, approved or otherwise endorsed by an issuer.

-Finally, it’s important to note what Citi Simplicity most certainly is not: An everyday spending vehicle.
-It does not offer rewards and thus should not be used to make purchases that you can pay for in full within a billing period.
+Finally, it’s important to note what Citi Simplicity most is not: a rewards card.
+It does not offer points, miles or cash back on purchases, so you shouldn’t use it to buy things you can pay for in full by the due date.
 We therefore recommend it as part of an Island Approach to credit-card use.

 No Annual Fee: Having to pay an annual fee would at least partially defeat the purpose of using a 0% credit card.
-After all, it would essentially amount to prepaying the interest that you would accrue under normal circumstances.
-Citi Simplicity’s lack of an annual fee is therefore one of its most critical features.
+It would be like prepaying the interest you’d accrue under normal circumstances.
+So Citi Simplicity’s $0 annual fee is one of its most important features.

 Not having to pay an annual fee allows you to keep your account open indefinitely, even if you don’t use your card beyond the 0% introductory period, which will benefit your credit standing by increasing the average age of the accounts listed on your credit report.

-- Above-Average Regular APR: Everyone who gets approved for this card has excellent credit.
-However, everyone who gets approved will also be assigned a regular APR that is above the 13.16% market average for excellent-credit credit cards.
-It could be anywhere from 13.99% to 23.99%, depending on just how excellent your excellent credit is.
+- Above-Average Regular APR: Everyone who gets approved for this card has good credit.
+However, everyone who gets approved will also be assigned a regular APR that is above the market average for good and excellent credit.
+It could be anywhere from 16.74% to 26.74%* (V), depending on just how good your credit is.
 It seems that’s the tradeoff for such an extensive 0% term.
 It’s also why you should always use this card with an eye on the clock.

-- 3% Balance Transfer Fee: While this is roughly equal to the average balance transfer fee, it’s a cost that must nevertheless be taken into account when contemplating such a transaction.
-In the context of the $7,941 owed by the average household with credit card debt, this fee would amount to $238 in added debt to pay.
+5% Balance Transfer Fee: This is a cost that must be taken into account when contemplating such a transaction.
+In the context of the $8,000 owed by the average household with credit card debt, this fee would amount to $400 in added debt to pay.